tillyshan/Revenue-Insights-Hospitality-Domain/README.md

 **3. Assessing Data Suitability:**

 - Examined the provided dataset, including dim and fact tables, to assess its suitability for calculating the identified key metrics.
-- Checked data quality, completeness, and relevance to ensure it aligns with HR requirements.
+- Checked data quality, completeness, and relevance to ensure it aligns with requirements.

 **4. Understanding Desired Outcomes:**